imgopi41/Railway-Database/README.md

 2. Train name, number, arrival & depature time of the train are provided inside a table.
 3. Few Data types were used, For Train arrival & depature time, train number & seat number INT Data type is used.
 4. For Train name VARCHAR is used.
+5. Every row and column is displayed in the table.

 **IV.
 Demo**